bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 ## Overview

-In this module, students will learn how to use third-party APIs.
-Third-party APIs are libraries or frameworks that allow us to incorporate additional functionality into our web applications.
-Students will learn how to use two popular APIs: Bootstrap and jQuery.
+In this module, students will learn how to use third-party APIs, which are libraries or frameworks that allow us to incorporate additional functionality into our web applications.
+Students will learn how to use three popular APIs: Bootstrap, jQuery, and Moment.js.

 In this week's virtual classes, you'll lead a review of click events, event delegation, Bootstrap, and jQuery UI.